dudash/openshift-workshops/www-default/workshop-prerequisites.md

 ### Install git
 We will use a few git commands directly in some of the advanced labs.
 Please make sure git is installed on your system.
 You can download the [latest version here][4].

+### Create a Github account
+Create a FREE github account by going [to this link][6] and following their instructions.

 [1]: https://docs.openshift.com/enterprise/latest/cli_reference/get_started_cli.html